arturkulig/js-book/md/value/array.md

-# You can create a collection of values (integer to value)

-Arrays are collection of values that remembers order of those items.
+# Arrays are collection of values labeled with an integer

----

 This is an array of strings.